rox-emotion/Decoded/README.md

 ### To Run:

 - clone git
-- npm install in WORKING_ML folder
+- npm install in Decod folder
-- expo install in WORKING_ML folder
+- expo install in Decod folder
 - expo start

 #### on iOS/Android: